CKStudentCouncil/Legislation/README.md

 A platform for organizing and displaying laws, orders and documents of the student council of CKHS

+Note: There are two sites configured in Firebase Hosting, the one named `cksc-legislation` is a legacy domain, and was set to 301 redirect all routes to `cksc-law` over the `law.cksc.tw` domain.
+The active site is `cksc-law`, and all deployments should target that site instead.

 ## Install the dependencies
 ```bash
 yarn